Julia-Immer/developer-notes/developer-notes.md

 For a database however, all the pods running it need a mechanism for connecting which is why it's important to use stateful set to create them, not deployments.
 Statefulsets are for anything that requires to maintain its state including stateful apps.
 It's much harder to set up statefulsets in kubernetes though which is why DBs are usually housed outside a Kubernetes cluster.

+## Kubectl

+Now that you have your helm charts installed into k8s, you can see your service within the cluster.
+    kubectl get deployments
+    kubectl describe deployment deployment-name
+    kubectl get pods
+    kubectl describe pod pod-name
+    kubectl get services
+    kubectl describe service service-name
+    kubectl exec pod-name -- ls /  (executes commands within your pod for testing) kubectl exec -it pod-name -- /bin/sh (allows you to enter into a shell in your image for testing) curl service-name:80 (hit your application)

+There are a lot of kubectl commands you may want to use, but those will get you started.
+You may want to look into setting up a "NodePort" service instead of a "ClusterIP" service to allow you to hit your pods from outside of the cluster.
+Do some research and then ask questions later on if needed.
+Pipeline
+Whatever you are doing by hand to build your application, test it, and deploy it should be captured in the pipeline.
+That way you can focus on writing code and making changes.
+As soon as you push out a change, it all happens automagically and your hotness is in the cluster without you having to do anything.

 Cheat Sheet: <https://kubernetes.io/docs/reference/kubectl/cheatsheet/>